stingaci/heat-tutorial/partII/README.rst

 ex2.1.yaml
 ----------

-This exercise builds on top of the partI templates by adding the necessary components to orchestrate the deployment of a full network stack alongside the instance and volume deployment.
+This exercise builds on top of the part I templates by adding the necessary components to orchestrate the deployment of a full network stack alongside the instance and volume deployment.